-The 1995 Olympic Baseball Half Dollar was issued as one of two commemorative half dollar coins for the Atlanta XXVI Olympiad Summer Games.
+The 1995 Olympic Baseball Half Dollar (Buy on eBay) was issued as one of two commemorative half dollar coins for the Atlanta XXVI Olympiad Summer Games.
 This was part of a larger two year program that included half dollars, silver dollars, and $5 gold coins.

 The reverse design is used in common for both Olympic Half Dollars issued in 1995.
 It features the logo of the Atlanta Committee for the Olympic Games placed in the Atlantic Ocean on a world map.
 The inscriptions include “United States of America”, “Half Dollar”, “Atlanta”, and “E Pluribus Unum”.